hazemAI/Transgemi/README.md

 ## Features

-- **Multi-Engine OCR**: Automatically switches between Windows OCR (for Latin/Arabic) and RapidOCR (for Japanese/Chinese) for optimal accuracy.
+- **Multi-Engine OCR**: Automatically switches between Windows OCR (for Latin/Arabic/Japanese) and RapidOCR (for Chinese) for optimal accuracy.
 - **Multiple AI Providers**: Support for Google Gemini, OpenRouter, Groq, SambaNova, and Cerebras.
 - **Smart Auto-Translation**: Detects text stability to prevent flickering and duplicate translations.
 - **Overlay UI**: Draggable, window that stays on top of your content.